chriseidhof/literate-swift-old/README.md

 Also, there's an extra parameter `-swift` which will output only the swift code in fenced code blocks.

 If your run this with `-stdin`, the contents is read from STDIN instead of a file.

+## Installation

+Build the LiterateSwift target, and put it into your PATH.
+Additionally, there's a target 'CopyToBin' that copies the binary to `~/.bin`.